-Another important feature of a Raspberry Pi video wall controller is the availability of digital signage management software.
+Another important feature of the Raspberry Pi is the availability of digital signage management software.
 After setting up your Raspberry Pi video wall displays, you will need to manage your video content.
-Management tasks include uploading and storing video assets, compiling videos into playlists, and scheduling video content.
+Management tasks include uploading and storing video assets, organizing videos into playlists, and scheduling video content.
 Fortunately, there are useful open source and professional, paid software solutions to assist with digital sign content management.
 Professional digital signage software is useful for video wall deployments with multiple screens.
-The software is helpful in this scenario as users can change content directly from their computer.
-With this software, users do not have to travel to each Raspberry Pi video wall controller.
+The software is helpful as it allows users to change video content directly from their computer.
+With this software, users do not have to physically access their Raspberry Pi and video wall for each content change.

 How can I get started with a Raspberry Pi video wall?

 To get started with your Raspberry Pi video wall, you will need both hardware and software.
-For hardware, we recommend the latest model of the Raspberry Pi, the Raspberry Pi 3 Model B+.
-While you can use other models, the latest device will provide optimal performance for your video display.
+For hardware, we recommend the Raspberry Pi 3 Model B+.
+While you can use other models, the Model B+ will provide optimal performance for your video display.
 Next, you will need an official Raspberry Pi power source.
 This proper power supply will ensure you do not run into several common issues associated with the minicomputer.
 You will also need an HDMI cable to connect your Raspberry Pi media player to your display.
 Additionally, you will need a microSD card to store the required video wall software for your Raspberry Pi and your video wall content.

-The Screenly Box 0 comes with all of these components bundled together.
+The Screenly Box 0 comes with all needed Raspberry Pi components bundled together.
 We designed the Screenly Box 0 for customers who are just getting started with their Raspberry Pi video wall deployment.
-The Screenly Box 0 simplifies the purchasing experience as it allows users to purchase all they need to get started in a single product.
-However, while you can connect to WiFi with most Raspberry Pis, we recommend you connect to the internet via ethernet cable.
+While you can connect to WiFi with most Raspberry Pis, we recommend you connect to the internet via ethernet cable.
 Connecting via ethernet will help you avoid any wireless connectivity issues.
 If you do not already have an ethernet cable, be sure to purchase one separately.
 The Screenly Box 0 does not include an ethernet cable.

 For a Raspberry Pi video wall tutorial, check out the videos below on how to get started with Screenly.
 The first video below details how users can flash Screenly software onto their microSD card.